SCXML to JANI Conversion

 In CONVINCE, we expect developers to use Behavior Trees and SCXML to model the different parts of a robotic systems.

-SCXML (Scope XML) is a high level format that describes a single state machine, and allows it to exchange information with other state machines using events.
+SCXML (State Chart XML) is an XML format that describes a single state machine, and allows it to exchange information with other SCXML state machines using events.
 Each SCXML file defines its variables (datamodel), states, and transitions.

-With SCXML, the system consists of a set of state machines, each one represented by an SCXML file, which are synchronized together using events.
+Using SCXML, the system can be modeled as a set of state machines, each one represented by an SCXML file, which are synchronized together using events.
 Operations are carried out when the execution of a state machine receives an event, enters a state, or exits a state.

 The main difference between SCXML and JANI is that in JANI there is no concept of events, so synchronization must be achieved using the global variables and composition description.